Court / Presiding Judge

 First Review: Cairo Criminal Court/Judge Muhammad Ali al-Fekki

 Final Review: Court of Cassation/Judge Ahmed Omar Mohiuddin

 In June 2014, the court issued its verdict upon first review.
 A retrial was later granted and began in October 2014, although defendants were ordered re-detained during this time.
 On February 23, 2015, a verdict upon second review was issued.
 On September 23, 2015, President Abdel-Fattah El Sisi issued a pardon for 100 detainees, among them 18 of the Shura Council detainees, leaving Alaa Abdel Fattah the last remaining active defendant.
 On November 18, 2017, the Court of Cassation issued its final review.

-Upon first review, the 25 defendants were sentenced to 15 years in prison and fined LE100,000.
-Upon appeal, Alaa Abdel Fattah and Ahmed Abdel Rahman were sentenced to five years in prison, an LE100,000 fine, and five years of surveillance.
-Nineteen other defendants were sentenced to three years in prison, an LE100,000 fine, and three years of surveillance.
-Upon final review, the five-year prison sentence of Abdel Fattah was affirmed by the court.
+Upon first review, the 25 defendants were sentenced to 15 years in prison and each fined LE100,000.
+Upon appeal, Alaa Abdel Fattah and Ahmed Abdel Rahman were sentenced to five years in prison, an LE100,000 fine, and five years of probation.
+Nineteen other defendants were sentenced to three years in prison, a LE100,000 fine, and three years of probation.
+Upon final review, the five-year prison sentence of Abdel Fattah was confirmed by the court.

 Summary of Reasoning

 This case dates back to November 26, 2013, when security forces dispersed a protest outside the Shura Council.
 Protesters were rallying against the newly issued Protest Law.
 The defendants were charged with organizing an unauthorized protest, attacking a police officer, hooliganism, committing acts of aggression against police officers, blocking the road, crowding a public place, and destroying public property.
 The defendants had initially also been accused of theft, but this charge was dropped in the final verdict.